Pediatric Nurse

 Step 2: Complete a Nursing Program (Eighteen Months to Four Years)

-Nursing programs can be completed in as little as 18 months, although most take two to four years to complete.
+Nursing programs can be completed in as little as 18 months, though most take two to four years.
 Most of these are general nursing programs and not specific to pediatrics, although students can always request to complete clinical experiences in that field.

 Step 3: Pass NCLEX (Timelines Vary)

 All nurses must pass the National Council Licensure Examination Registered Nurse (NCLEX-RN) exam.
-To take this exam, nurses will need to apply to their state nursing board for authorization to test.
+To take this exam, nurses must apply to their state nursing board for authorization to sit for the exam.
 Once that has been received, nurses can then schedule their exam.
-This computer-administered exam varies in length based on the responses from the candidate.
-The maximum number of questions that must be answered is 145, and the maximum time is five hours.
+This computer-administered exam varies in length based on the candidate’s responses.
+The maximum number of questions to be answered is 145, and the maximum time is five hours.

 Step 4: Apply for State Licensure (Timelines Varies)

-It is required to obtain a state license in order to practice as a registered nurse.
-Requirements will vary by state, so students should contact their local board to ensure they have the necessary requirements.
-More information about licensure can be found in the certifications and licensure section below.
+A state license is required to practice as a registered nurse.
+Requirements vary by state, so students should contact their local board to confirm what is required.
+More information on licensure is available in the certifications and licensure section below.

 Step 5: Complete Additional Education or Gain Work Experience (Timelines Vary)